Brauer groups of 1-motives: Recall on sheaves, gerbes and Picard stacks on a stack

 Denote by $2{\bbPicard}(\cX, \bS)$ the category whose objects are Picard 2-stacks on $\cX$ and whose arrows are isomorphism classes of additive 2-functors.
 Applying \cite[Cor 6.5]{Tatar} to the site $\bS(\cX)$, we have the following equivalence of categories

 where $\cD^{[-2,0]}(\bS (\cX))$ is the derived category of length three complexes of abelian sheaves on $\cX$.
-Via this equivalence Picard stacks on $\cX$ correspond to length one complexes of abelian sheaves on $\cX$.
+Via this equivalence, Picard 2-stacks (resp.
+Picard stacks) on $\cX$ correspond to length three (resp. two) complexes of abelian sheaves on $\cX$.
+Therefore, the theory of Picard stacks is included in the theory of Picard 2-stacks.
 We denote by $[\,\,]$ the inverse equivalence of $2\st$.